 The Ellis Irish Flute is a Pratten-style flute made from stabilized, hard maple that has been stained a gorgeous reddish-brown that highlights the natural grain of the maple.
 The stabilization process gives the wood increased density which, when coupled with the hard maple’s natural strength, makes it very similar in feel to a blackwood flute.

-The slide/joint consists of a nickel silver tenon that is set into the body of the flute (the opposite of a conventional flute where the tenon is in the head joint).
-The head joint features a Delrin lined socket that is precision fit to accommodate the metal tenon.
+The slide/joint consists of the nickel silver tenon that extends from the head joint and fits into a Delrin lined socket in the body that is precision fit to accommodate the metal tenon.
 This allows the player to disassemble the flute for swabbing and storage, but when assembled it becomes a precision tuning slide!
 Flutes without tuning slides oblige the player to try to tune with the socket and tenon between the head joint and body, creating a large area of displacement within the bore, compromising the tone.
 The slide/joint design provides absolutely the minimum amount of disruption.

 The flute is also fitted with an attractive polished stainless steel foot cap that compensates for the lined head joint and balances the instrument for ease of play.